Skip to main content

-The region has experienced a lower than average snowpack this winter past winter.
-As a result, groundwater levels are suffering.
-The current raw data shows groundwater levels notably below historic 10-year min/max levels.
+So far in 2025, the region is experiencing a lower than average snowpack, currently at 71% of normal (March 2025).
+As expected, groundwater levels are also suffering.
+The current raw data shows groundwater levels at the bottom end of historic 10-year min/max levels.

 Water Conservation Methods